ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the description given by Josephus of the
+immense height of the temple above the
 valleys of the Kedron and Jehosaphat.
 And the whole result more than confirms
 the ideas of Jewish architectural grandeur